The most successful church Facebook ads stand out to users and help you grow your church. But, what do they do differently?

 So, if you’re not getting the results you want, try tweaking different elements.
-It may take a few months to figure out the best approach, but when you do, you’ll have the perfect formula for your church and audience.
+It may take a few months to figure out the best approach, but when you do, you’ll have the perfect formula for your own church, and audience.

 Facebook wants your ads to succeed.
 After all, the more successful your church Facebook ads are, the more likely you are to buy more ad space in the future.

 This is why you get detailed analytics to help you monitor how well your ads are performing.
 While there are numerous metrics to look at, there are five that really give you the most important information, including:

 - Conversion rate – This is the action taken after someone clicks your ad.